dreamcatcher-tech/napps/reasoning/discussion-topics.md

 10. what is the name of the platform we are making - the base ui - the most general of interfaces ?

+11. need to get more formal in capturing the ideas and lessons that Smax learns from all his toil with the AI